ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .output}

-If it al looks ok, rerun with out `echo`
+If it all looks ok, rerun with out `echo`

 ~~~
 $ for infile in *.fastq